The Pattern of Departure

 Understanding elsewhere addictions requires attention to the full ecological context—not just the individual’s internal experience but the environment that shapes and constrains behavior.
 In Joseph’s case, several contextual factors maintain his pattern:

-Social Context: His primary community consists of other psychedelic explorers.
+His primary community consists of other psychedelic explorers.
 This provides belonging but also reinforcement of the departure pattern.
-There's little modeling of or support for being present, grounded, or relationally engaged.
+There’s little modeling of or support for being present, grounded, or relationally engaged.

-Temporal Context: Joseph organizes time around his trips.
+He organizes time around his trips.
 Ordinary life fills the spaces between journeys.
 This creates a hierarchy where departure is primary and presence is secondary, maintaining the pattern at a structural level.

-From an ecological dynamics perspective, these aren't separate factors that "contribute to" Joseph's addiction.
-They're part of a unified system that includes Joseph's nervous system, his habits of consciousness, his social relationships, and his physical environment.
-Change will require working at multiple scales simultaneously—not just changing Joseph's internal experience but also modifying the environmental constraints and affordances that shape his behavior.
+From an ecological dynamics perspective, these aren’t separate factors that contribute to Joseph’s addiction.
+They’re part of a unified system that includes Joseph’s nervous system, his habits of consciousness, his social relationships, and his physical environment.

 The Affordances of Escape: What Elsewhere Provides

-Protection from Relationship: Intimacy requires presence and vulnerability.
+They protect against relationship.
+Intimacy requires presence and vulnerability.
 For those whose early relationships were dangerous, departure protects against the threat of connection.

-Identity and Community: For many, their capacity for and experiences with elsewhere become central to their identity.
-They're "the person who's done ayahuasca twelve times" or "the digital nomad."
+For many, their capacity for and experiences with elsewhere become central to their identity.
+They’re “the person who’s done ayahuasca twelve times” or “the digital nomad.”
 Their community recognizes and values this identity.

-This understanding should inform our responses.
-We can't simply remove the addiction without addressing the problems it solves.
-If we take away someone's primary means of managing overwhelm, protecting themselves from relationship, accessing meaning, and regulating trauma symptoms, we leave them worse off than before.
-Recovery must involve discovering alternative solutions to the same problems—solutions that don't require departure.
+We can’t simply remove the addiction without addressing the problems it solves.
+If we take away someone’s primary means of managing overwhelm, protecting themselves from relationship, accessing meaning, and regulating trauma symptoms, we leave them worse off than before.
+Recovery must involve discovering alternative solutions to the same problems—solutions that don’t require departure.

 Developmental Origins: Existence, Belonging, and the Flight Response

-The elsewhere pattern, specifically, has deep developmental roots in what Bodynamic Somatic Developmental Psychology calls the stage of Existence (or, more broadly, Existence and Belonging)—a critical period extending from the second trimester of pregnancy through approximately three months after birth.
+Early developmental trauma creates vulnerabilities—not deterministic causes, but genuine predispositions—for later struggles with substance use and mental health.
+The elsewhere pattern has deep developmental roots in what Bodynamic Somatic Developmental Psychology calls the stage of Existence (or, more broadly, Existence and Belonging)—a critical period extending from the second trimester of pregnancy through approximately three months after birth.
 This foundational stage, though brief in calendar time, has profound and lasting impacts on nervous system organization.
-During this period, the developing organism learns at the most fundamental level whether the world is safe, whether existence is welcomed, whether they have a right to be here and belong in this particular family and community.

 When this stage proceeds well—when the prenatal environment is stable and the postnatal caregiving is consistently available, attuned, and responsive—the infant develops a fundamental sense that they belong here, that their existence is welcomed, that the world is a place where they can safely arrive and be held.
 Their nervous system learns at a pre-verbal, somatic level that connection is safe and that presence is possible.

 But when this stage is disrupted—through prenatal stress, maternal trauma during pregnancy, birth complications, premature birth, neonatal intensive care, early hospitalization, parental depression or absence in the first three months, adoption or foster placement, or other forms of early rupture in the foundational relationship—the developing organism faces an impossible situation.
 The nervous system is forming its most basic patterns of organization during this period, learning whether the world is fundamentally safe or threatening.
-When the answer is threatening, when existence feels precarious and belonging uncertain, the nervous system's brilliant adaptive capacity organizes around departure: absence as protection, the capacity to "not be here" even while physically present.

 This is not a conscious choice.
 An infant cannot decide to dissociate.
 But the nervous system can learn, at a pre-verbal and deeply embodied level, that safety lies in absence rather than presence.
 The flight response becomes embedded as a primary protective strategy, activated long before language or explicit memory.